On Student Loans: Is “Project 2025” Really that Bad for the Country? Yes. It is.

 Donald Trump is smart to be trying to distance himself from this document, but on student loans, it will be hard for him to do.
 His Education Secretary, Betsy DeVos frequently calls for the privatization of the federal student loan program, and ran the Department’s cancellation programs in such bad faith, she was threatened with prison time for not cancelling loans that should have been cancelled years or even decades ago.

-However: Because the Republicans are just blatantly immoral, greedy, and u conservative on the student loan issue, this does not make the Democrats “good”.
+The Republicans are just blatantly immoral and governed by shameless greed on the student loan issue, but this does not make the Democrats “good”.

 While their rhetoric is 180 degrees different from that of the Republicans, the Democrats, too, have demonstrated that they also have every intention of perpetuating this catastrophically failed loan program.
 Joe Biden, in fact, deserves a huge amount of credit for creating this predatory loan program, and all indications are that Kamala Harris could even be worse.